Package epispot

 module is a collection of compartments used to initialize theModel

 object to create a compartmental model.
-Each of these … epispot.fitters
+Each of these … epispot.estimates

 -